 Personal Risk Tolerance: Is the variability in individuals’ willingness to accept a given level of risk.
 Personal risk tolerances must be adjusted to align with Acceptable Risk.

-Incident: An unplanned or unwanted event that results in damage or injury or could have resulted in damage or injury.
-Includes an accident or other occurrence which resulted in or had the potential for causing an injury or occupational disease.
+Incident: An unplanned or unwanted event that results in, or had the potential to cause, damage, injury or occupational disease.

 Critical Task: Any task or job identified as having a high risk of incident.

 - Review hazard assessments for completeness.